 - Use a VPN (see more about VPNs below) if you do not want your IP address to be linked to your conference participation.

-To support you in managing the data that these tools store about you, here are links to privacy and security statements and information about removing your data from each of them.
+To support you in managing the data that these tools store about you, below is an overview of tools, information about removing your data from each of them, and links to privacy and security statements.

 Privacy for your continued conversations

-While we expect everyone to continue to abide by the MCN’s Community Guidelines and Code of Conduct even when arranging events outside of the official MCN 2020 VIRTUAL schedule, MCN is not responsible for any content or experience you may have in a self-organized event.
+We expect everyone to continue to abide by the MCN’s Community Guidelines and Code of Conduct even when arranging events outside of the official MCN 2021 VIRTUAL schedule, that said, MCN is not responsible for any content or experience you may have in a self-organized event.